 How to Safely Taper Off Opioids

 Tapering off opioids needs to be done gradually.
 Under no circumstances should quitting cold turkey be considered.
 Planning your taper schedule with your doctor will ensure that all of your medical needs are met.
-The length of time your opioid taper will take is contingent on the length of time that you have been dependent on opioids and on your medical needs that are still in need of treatment.
+The length of time your opioid taper will take is contingent on the length of time that you have been dependent on opioids and your medical needs that are still in need of treatment.

 It is imperative that you take time to taper down.
 The longer you have been dependent on opioids will help your doctor determine the amount of time you need to taper down.
 Chronic pain patients who have been on opioid medication for years might even take a full year to taper down safely.